hjb-001/AlloFusion/README.md

-# **AlloFusion: A Deep Learning Method for Allosteric Site Prediction Based on Language Models and Multi-Feature Fusion**
+# **AlloFusion: Allosteric Site Prediction Based on Language Models and Multi-Feature Fusion**

 The AlloFusion program is a method for protein allosteric site prediction.